Alphabet’s Sidewalk Labs backs Umbrella, a community marketplace for boomers

 Community support

 A bit like a “TaskRabbit for seniors,” Umbrella invites local community members to sign up and offer their services — anything from moving boxes to shoveling snow, changing light bulbs, painting fences, raking leaves, or cleaning houses.
-These community members are what Umbrella refer to as “neighbors,” and they don’t work for free — jobs are typically set at $16 per hour, though neighbors can elect to receive less money, with the difference going toward discounted work for lower-income seniors in the neighborhood.
+These community members are what Umbrella refer to as “neighbors,” and they don’t work for free — jobs are typically charged at $20 per hour, though neighbors concede a $4 cut to Umbrella.
+Neighbors can also elect to receive less money, with the difference going toward discounted work for lower-income seniors in the neighborhood.

 Members seeking help pay $199 per year to access the Umbrella marketplace.